Barbican Estate Office Review

 Altair Report on BEO for RCC meeting on 7th August

-Members of the RCC have been asked to consider how to respond to the Altair Report on the Barbican Estate Office at a special meeting on the 7th August.
+Members of the RCC were asked to consider how to respond to the Altair Report on the Barbican Estate Office at a special meeting on the 7th August 2023.

-The review of the Barbican Estate Office was set up by the City as a result of pressure from the Service Charge Working Party (SCWP) by David Lawrence, Adam Hogg Chair BA and Sandra Jenner, now Chair RCC, following the City’s decision to reduce the number of Car Park attendants whilst increasing supervisors and managers in the BEO itself.
+The review of the Barbican Estate Office was set up by the City as a result of pressure from the Service Charge Working Party (SCWP) by David Lawrence, Adam Hogg (Chair BA) and Sandra Jenner (Chair RCC), following the City’s decision to reduce the number of Car Park Attendants whilst increasing supervisors and managers in the BEO itself.

 The review by independent consultants Altair, covered all services for which residents pay – those provided and by the BEO itself and also Repairs and Major Works which are not managed by the BEO.